-Frisco ISD will launch a School Marshal Program in 2025-26 at elementary campuses as part of a multi-layered approach to safety and security.
+With the May 12, 2025 Board approval, Frisco ISD launched a School Marshal Program in 2025-26 at campuses as part of a multi-layered approach to safety and security.
 The new program will add trained, experienced former law enforcement officers in full-time security roles at elementary schools.

 Frisco ISD employs Frisco, McKinney, Plano and Little Elm School Resource Officers at secondary schools, rotating to elementary campuses for regular checks.